mhe/pynrrd/README.md

 Bugs and shortcomings
 ---------------------

-Most of the [nrrd format specification][3] is implemented.
+Most of the [NRRD format specification][3] is implemented.
 Exceptions
 are:

 -  files where "data file" is "LIST"